Fjord: Freshwater fjords

 Some of these lakes were salt after the ice age but later cut off from the ocean during the post-glacial rebound.
 At the end of the ice age Eastern Norway was about 200 m lower (the marine limit).
 When the ice cap receded and allowed the ocean to fill valleys and lowlands, and lakes like Mjøsa and Tyrifjorden were part of the ocean while Drammen valley was a narrow fjord.
 At the time of the Vikings Drammensfjord was still 4 or 5 m higher than today and reached the town of Hokksund, while parts of what is now the city of Drammen was under water.
 After the ice age the ocean was about 150 m at Notodden.
 The ocean stretched like a fjord through Heddalsvatnet all the way to Hjartdal.
 Post-glacial rebound eventually separated Heddalsvatnet from the ocean and turned it into a freshwater lake.
-In neolithic times Heddalsvatnet was still a saltwater fjord connected to the ocean, and was cut off from the ocean around 1500 BC.
+In Neolithic times Heddalsvatnet was still a saltwater fjord connected to the ocean, and was cut off from the ocean around 1500 BC.

-Some salt water fish got trapped in lakes that originally were part of the salt fjord and gradually became freshwater fish such as the arctic char.
 Some freshwater fjords such as Slidrefjord are above the marine limit.

 Like freshwater fjords, the continuation of fjords on land are in the same way denoted as fjord-valleys.
 For instance Flåmsdal (Flåm valley) and Måbødalen.

 Outside of Norway, the three western arms of New Zealand's Lake Te Anau are named North Fiord, Middle Fiord and South Fiord.
 Another freshwater "fjord" in a larger lake is Western Brook Pond, in Newfoundland's Gros Morne National Park; it is also often described as a fjord, but is actually a freshwater lake cut off from the sea, so is not a fjord in the English sense of the term.
 Locally they refer to it as a "landlocked fjord".
 Such lakes are sometimes called "fjord lakes".
 Okanagan Lake was the first North American lake to be so described, in 1962.
 The bedrock there has been eroded up to 650 m below sea level, which is 2000 m below the surrounding regional topography.
 Fjord lakes are common on the inland lea of the Coast Mountains and Cascade Range; notable ones include Lake Chelan, Seton Lake, Chilko Lake, and Atlin Lake.
 Kootenay Lake, Slocan Lake and others in the basin of the Columbia River are also fjord-like in nature, and created by glaciation in the same way.
 Along the British Columbia Coast, a notable fjord-lake is Owikeno Lake, which is a freshwater extension of Rivers Inlet.
 Quesnel Lake, located in central British Columbia, is claimed to be the deepest fjord formed lake on Earth.